aws-samples/aws-hpc-tutorials/content/10-monitoring/sns/03-create-sns-topic.md

    ![SNS TOPIC](/images/monitoring/sns-topic-subscribe.png)

-- From your email application, open the message from AWS Notifications and confirm your subscription.
+5. From your email application, open the message from AWS Notifications and confirm your subscription.

 ![SNS TOPIC](/images/monitoring/sns-topic-email.png)

-- Your web browser displays a confirmation response from Amazon Simple Notification Service.
+6. Your web browser displays a confirmation response from Amazon Simple Notification Service.

 ![SNS TOPIC](/images/monitoring/sns-topic-email-confirm.png)

-Next, we will check the subscription and publish a test message to the topic
+Next, we will check the subscription and publish a test message to the topic.